6yozo/qmk_keymap/README.md

 ---

 - Shold be touch type friendly.
-- Use the well thought out Miryoku layout(no modifications to it).
+- Use the well thought out Miryoku layout with minimal modifications to it.
 - Should be able to use hungarian accents.
 - The host keyboard layout should be set to Hungarian.
 - Multiple OSs must be supported: Windows / Linux / Mac
 - Use Colemak DH layout on Corne which is the default in Miryoku layout.
+- There must be a 1 to 1 mapping for every button on the Hungarian ISO layout

 Hungarian accents:
 ---